-- Other optional paper of CAIIB i.e. Rural Banking, Retail Banking, Human Resources Management, Information Technology, Risk Management, or Central Banking.
+- Other optional paper of CAIIB i.e. Rural Banking, Human Resources Management, Information Technology & Digital Banking, Risk Management, or Central Banking.

 The good thing is, Learning Sessions is known to provide the best and excellent coaching classes to bankers to help them crack the IIBF – CAIIB or other Certificate exams in the very first attempt.
 All the required Study material (latest) to crack the CAIIB exam is available online through the app and website of Learning (link at the end of the post).

-We will talk more about the latest video classes of CAIIB – ABM, BFM & optional papers and study materials prepared as per the prescribed syllabus later after discussing the current topic i.e. Risk Mitigation.
+We will talk more about the latest video classes of CAIIB – ABM, BFM, ABFM, BRBL, Rural Banking, HRM, IT & DB, Risk Management, Central Banking and study materials prepared as per the prescribed syllabus later after discussing the current topic i.e. Risk Mitigation.

 Risk mitigation is a strategy to prepare for and mitigate the effects of threats that a business faces.
 Comparable to risk reduction, risk mitigation takes steps to reduce the negative impacts of threats and disasters on business continuity.
-Threats that could endanger a business include cyber-attacks, weather events and other causes of physical or virtual damage.
+Threats that could endanger a business include cyber-attacks, weather events, and other causes of physical or virtual damage.
 Risk mitigation is one element of risk management and its implementation will vary from organization to organization.
-But its present in every organization these days.
+But its presence is in every organization these days.